AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ### Campaign details {#campaign}

-The **[!UICONTROL Advertiser ID]** is the unique identifier for your [!DNL Amazon Advertising] account, sourced from your AMC connection settings.
+The **[!UICONTROL Advertiser ID]** is the unique identifier for your [!DNL Amazon Advertising] account, sourced from your [!DNL AMC] connection settings.
 It is pre-populated from your project settings.
 If the value is incorrect, update it via your [project settings](../manage-projects.md).
 From the **[!UICONTROL Campaign ID]** dropdown, select the campaign to include in the report.
 Available campaigns meet the [prerequisites](#prerequisites) described above.
 If no campaigns appear, see [Troubleshooting](#troubleshooting).

 #### Date range, run date, and report name {#dates}